-Karger used spanning tree packings [20] to derive a near linear-time randomized algorithm for the global minimum cut problem as well as a bound on the number of approximate minimum cuts.
-This is a different approach from his well-known random contraction algorithm [19,21].
-Thorup developed a fast deterministic algorithm for the minimum k-Cut problem via greedy recursive tree packings [37].
+Karger used spanning tree packings [14] to derive a near linear-time randomized algorithm for the global minimum cut problem as well as a bound on the number of approximate minimum cuts.
+This is a different approach from his well-known random contraction algorithm [13, 15].
+Thorup developed a fast deterministic algorithm for the minimum k-cut problem via greedy recursive tree packings [29].

-In this paper we revisit properties of an LP relaxation for k-Cut proposed by Naor and Rabani [29], and analyzed in [4].
-We show that the dual of the LP yields a tree packing, that when combined with an upper bound on the integrality gap for the LP, easily and transparently extends Karger's analysis for mincut to the k-Cut problem.
+In this paper we revisit properties of an LP relaxation for k-cut proposed by Naor and Rabani [21], and analyzed in [3].
+We show that the dual of the LP yields a tree packing, that when combined with an upper bound on the integrality gap for the LP, easily and transparently extends Karger's analysis for mincut to the k-cut problem.
 In addition to the simplicity of the algorithm and its analysis, this allows us to improve the running time of Thorup's algorithm by a factor of n.
-We also improve the bound on the number of α -approximate k-cuts1.
+We also improve the bound on the number of $\alpha$ -approximate k-cuts.
 Second, we give a simple proof that the integrality gap of the LP is 2(1-1/n).
 Third, we show that an optimum solution to the LP relaxation, for all values of k, is fully determined by the principal sequence of partitions of the input graph.
-This allows us to relate the LP relaxation to the Lagrangean relaxation approach of Barahona [2] and Ravi and Sinha [32]; it also shows that the ideal tree packing considered by Thorup gives an optimum dual solution to the LP.
+This allows us to relate the LP relaxation to the Lagrangean relaxation approach of Barahona [2] and Ravi and Sinha [24]; it also shows that the idealized recursive tree packing considered by Thorup gives an optimum dual solution to the LP.
+This work arose from an effort to understand and simplify the results of Thorup [29].